See groundbreaking limited edition design work at this inaugural creative ...

 Nature has a sense of humour, which Viticulture Consultant Johan Pienaar and Production Manager Heinrich Louw share.
 They know that Merlot grapes like to have their feet wet and that vines on the east slopes handle summer better with a slow tan.
 There's an art to fine winemaking, after all.

 And, unsurprisingly, Madame's tastes go beyond fine wine into fine art.
 She once had the biggest glass collection in Europe, and now her eclectic, museum-status glassware collection is displayed throughout the winery and includes a piece 300 years older than Jesus (we’ve also heard that pieces from Salvador Dali are on the way).
 The cellar and tasting areas show canvas, antique furniture and sculpture cabinets.
 A vintage wine library as beautiful to behold as it is to appreciate will be used in the future to supply vino for rare vertical tastings (the same wine over a number of vintages), a sampling session that demonstrates a wine's development over time.

 It's true.
 Madame is a jet-setting senior citizen, an author and an award winner, a wine estate owner and a whirlwind.
 No wonder she needs a rhino to bear her brilliance.
 After a dramatic childhood that included smuggling food to the persecuted during Nazi occupation, she took up winemaking in her fifties and now spends her time on different continents, proving her post-modern point: borders are in your mind (and good wine is around the corner).

-Enjoying a wine tasting and walk about at this Stellenbosch estate is for free.
-Cellar and wine estate tours are possible, but it is advisable to book.
+Enjoying a wine tasting at this Stellenbosch estate costs just R15p/p (fee is waived if purchasing wine).
+Cellar and wine estate tours are possible, but a booking is required.

 Keen to stay overnight in the Winelands?
 Check out our overview of accommodation in Stellenbosch.